nanocurrency/nano-docs/docs/integration-guides/index.md

 1 nano = 10^{30} raw
 $$

-All [QR code](the-basics.md#uri-and-qr-code-standards) setups and RPC calls use raw for the amounts, while any human interaction with units is done at the nano level.
+All [QR code](the-basics.md#uri-and-qr-code-standards) setups and RPC calls use raw for the amounts, while any human interaction with units is done at the Nano level.

 ### Other concepts